Contraception and the Nurse’s Role

 Contraceptive effectiveness in real-world care depends on biologic suitability and human behavior: method adherence, correct use, and compatibility with patient preferences.
 For this reason, nursing assessment goes beyond “which method” and evaluates menstrual patterns, prior pregnancies, complications, thrombosis risk, STI history, and future fertility goals.

 A history-guided approach reduces avoidable adverse outcomes by identifying contraindications and matching patients to safer options.
-The source emphasizes using medical-eligibility criteria tools for evidence-based selection.
+Medical-eligibility criteria tools support evidence-based method selection, commonly using category language from “no restriction” to “unacceptable risk” when comparing options.
 Contraceptive encounters also serve as preventive-care opportunities, including STI risk screening, safer-sex counseling, and education on emergency contraception.

 Counseling quality directly influences continuation and efficacy.
 A person who feels heard and informed is more likely to choose and consistently use an acceptable method.